blxck-kokoro/Restaurant/README.md

 - Allow user to make an order, based on the dish selection
 - Sum the order and display it for user
 - Allow user to leave a tip
+- Allow user to make an order

 ## Technology
 - C

+## Status
+Done ✅